aservet1/CodeTemplates/README.md

 # codetempl
 Creates a file with the boilerplate code for a given language.
-For example `codetempl c` will create a file `code.c` with contents
+For example `codetempl c` will create a file `code.c` with contents:
 ```
 #include <stdio.h>
 int main (int argc, char* argv[]) {